hacl-star/hacl-star/doc/tutorial/0-coding-field-arithmetic-in-fstar/README.md

 [FSum]: https://github.com/mitls/hacl-star/blob/master/doc/tutorial/0-coding-field-arithmetic-in-fstar/Hacl.Bignum.Fsum.fst

 The code of this example can be typechecked using `make verify` in this directory.
-The code can be extracted using `make extract` in this directory.
+The code can be extracted using `make extract-c` in this directory.

 The result C code is split into a header file:
 ```c